8 Effective Methods: How To Get Rid Of Waterbugs

 Giant water bugs are aggressive predators, and their menu is pretty long.
 They mostly feed on aquatic insects, fish, and amphibians, even though they are often much smaller than their prey.

-Whilst waiting for their prey to come closer, the bug often lies motionless, holding onto plants in a freshwater pond or stream.
-When the prey passes by, Belostomatidae strikes it using the forelegs and injects a powerful toxin.
+While waiting for their prey to come closer, the bug often lies motionless, holding onto plants in a freshwater pond or stream.
+When the prey passes by, Belostomatidae strike it using the forelegs and inject a powerful toxin.

 Unlike most species, the male bug plays a role in caring for the eggs and carries them until they hatch, whereas the females spend considerable time seeking out males to mate with.